MicrosoftDocs/cpp-docs/docs/dotnet/com-ptr-class.md

 ### Remarks

 The no-argument constructor assigns `nullptr` to the underlying object handle.
-Future calls to the `com::ptr` will validate the internal object and silently fail until an object is actually created or attached.
+Future calls to the `com::ptr` will validate the internal object and silently fail until an object is created or attached.

 The one-argument constructor adds a reference to the COM object but doesn't release the caller's reference, so the caller must call `Release` on the COM object to truly give up control.
 When the `com::ptr`'s destructor is called it will automatically release its references on the COM object.